Spatiotemporal Calibration of 3D Millimetre-Wavelength Radar-Camera Pairs: Related Work

-A subset of extrinsic calibration algorithms use instantaneous radar ego-velocity measurements instead of position data.
-Kellner et al.\ \cite{Kellner2015_calibration} estimate the rotation between a car-mounted 2D radar and an IMU by minimizing the difference in estimated lateral velocities, expressed in the radar frame, from radar and IMU data.
-While the radar ego-velocity measurements provide its lateral velocity directly, determining the lateral velocity of the radar from IMU measurements requires the IMU angular velocity and accurate knowledge of the radar-IMU translation.
+Instead of using feature positions, a subset of extrinsic calibration algorithms fuse ego-velocity and ego-motion measurements from the radar and second sensor, respectively.
+Since the motion of each sensor is estimated separately, these methods do not perform radar or cross-modal data association and are inherently `target-free.'
+Kellner et al.\ \cite{Kellner2015_calibration} estimate the rotation between a car-mounted 2D radar and an inertial measurement unit (IMU) by minimizing the difference in estimated lateral velocities expressed in the radar frame.
+While the radar ego-velocity measurements provide lateral velocity directly, determining the lateral velocity of the radar from IMU measurements requires both the IMU angular velocity and accurate knowledge of the radar-IMU translation.
 Doer et al.\ \cite{doer_radar_2020} extend the approach in \cite{Kellner2015_calibration} to estimate the full extrinsic calibration for a 3D radar-IMU pair.
-Wise et al.\ \cite{wise_continuous-time_2021} perform extrinsic calibration in continuous time using instantaneous radar ego-velocity measurements and camera egomotion measurements (i.e., of a camera observing a checkerboard target).
-We note that all of these techniques rely on potentially inaccurate, ad-hoc temporal calibration schemes.
+Their method is able to achieve a spatial calibration accuracy of 5 cm and 5$^\circ$ when using simulated, low-noise (our designation, see \Cref{sec:sim-experiments}) radar measurements.
+Wise et al.\ \cite{wise_continuous-time_2021} perform extrinsic calibration in continuous time using instantaneous radar ego-velocity measurements and camera egomotion measurements.
+Given an unknown but fixed temporal offset, the spatial calibration parameters estimated by this method are within 3 cm and 1$^\circ$, per axis, of those determined by \cite{persic_spatiotemporal_2021}.
+All of these techniques rely on ad-hoc temporal calibration schemes.
 Herein, we incorporate a principled temporal calibration method.